getapid/apid/site/content/docs/integration/github.md

 sort_by = "weight"
 +++

-{{ h2(text="Summary") }}

-Integrating APId is simple because of the flexibility it offers - you can either use the official docker image, or if that doesn't suit your taste, you can use the CLI straight from your shell.

 {{ h4(text="Docker") }}

 Currently, there is no official APId action for github workflows, but you can always use the CLI (see below).